beartype/beartype/doc/src/faq.rst

 ***************************************************************

 Let's rewind.
-Follow your arthritic host, `Granpa Leycec <leycec_>`__, on a one-way trip through the grubby annals of GitHub history.
+Follow your arthritic host, `Granpa Leycec <leycec_>`__, on a one-way trip you won't soon recover from through the backwater annals of GitHub history.

 Gather around, everyone!
 It's a tedious lore dump that will leave you enervated, exhausted, and wishing you'd never come: